Lievven/Snappy-Mod/README.md

 # Custom Snap Mod
 For all those who need finer control over where to snap to in Dungeondraft.
+Version 1.1.2 Now comes with Hexagons
+Version 1.2.1 Now comes with a custom Grid Overlay

 ### Installation.